Celebrate Cinco de Mayo with these festive recipes from our Irish chef!

 Cinco de Mayo - May 5th - celebrates the victory of the Mexican Army over the French at the Battle of Puebla in 1862.
 It is often called Mexican Independence Day in error since Mexico declared its independence on September 16, 1810, some fifty years earlier.

-Here's a tasty recipe to mark the occasion.
+Here are some tasty recipes to mark the occasion.

 Lethal guacamole recipe for Cinco de Mayo